German militarism: Militarism in the German Empire

 Large structural mistreatment by superiors within that hierarchical society became a commonality in the German Empire.
 Soldiers could be physically and emotionally tortured, punished severely, or be damaged for the remainder of their life during service.
 Unquestioning subordination was enforced through a system of chicanery for those unwilling to do so.
 Soldierly virtues and faith in the army became common in the consciousness of the German population.
 Mistreatment was perceived to be tolerable.
 Those mistreatments went largely uncommented in the public, with the exception of the Social Democratic Party (SPD), which critisied the excess of militaristic culture.
 An example can be found in a speech that August Bebel gave to the Reichstag in 1890 about a recruit who was tortured by having to put his hands into boiling water until flesh fell off his hands, making him an invalid.
 Desertions reached up to 20.000 men a year, mostly because of fear of draconian punishments and chicanery.
 Many recruits preferred suicide to chicanery.
 The vast majority of society, however, accepted the arbitrary nature of the military and claimed the claim to power by the military caste for themselves.

-After Bismarck was dismissed, a psychotic-masculine false perception of reality dominated both politics, the economy and civilian society, reflected within foreign and social policy.
+After Bismarck was dismissed, a rising anxiety dominated politics, the economy and civilian society, reflected within foreign and social policy.
 In a contemporary view, Germany was suddenly threatened from all sides.
 According to Gerhard Ritter: "It was suddenly surrounded by enemies and could not trust anyone."
 This perception became a general conviction.
 In the German General Staff, several hawks such as Count Waldersee suggested preventive wars to keep the initiative.
 Large, non-parliamentary organisation such as the Pan-German League, the Wehrverband (roughly Military League) and Flottenverein (Fleet Club) promoted armaments on land and on sea.
 Both streams of militarism, a feudal conservative and civic nationalist one, increasingly wrung over influence over the army and politics, with the latter gaining dominance in both internal as well as external matters.
 This new movement did not have a unified concept on foreign policy, leading to a rhetoric that made it appear as though Germany was alone in the world.
 Because of constant negative backlash from foreign states about this matter, the militarists increasingly followed a "martialistic lurching course" in their foreign policy.